 Several social indicators affect the mental health of the city.

 - The unemployment rate of almost five percent is higher than state and national rates.

 - There is a greater number of confirmed victims of child abuse per capita than in the United States.

-- Many children live with insufficient finances with almost half of students needing reduced price lunches and half of zero to four-year-old children receiving WIC assistance.
+- Many children live with insufficient finances with almost half of the students needing reduced-price lunches and half of zero to four-year-old children receiving WIC assistance.

 - One in seven residents live in poverty, including one in five children under age 18 living in poverty.